-Today the Group employs 47,500 people in over 70 countries - all working together to make the company a true world leader in door opening solutions.
+Today the Group employs 48,500 people in over 70 countries - all working together to make the company a true world leader in access solutions.

 ASSA ABLOY strives to attract and retain people with the right competencies and attitude needed for the company’s continued success.
 Local accountability is also a key part of ASSA ABLOY’s strategy and the Group has nurtured a culture of local ownership and decentralized decision-making.